Six Time Management Tips For College Students: Balancing Academic Life With Social Media and Other Responsibilities

 Here are some additional strategies that can help you optimize your time while in college:

-• Track your activity: At the beginning of each semester, consider making notes on how long it takes you to complete assignments, study, or otherwise prepare for your classes.
-Once you have a sufficient amount, you may have a better idea of how much time you need to allocated to each class.
+At the beginning of each semester, consider making notes on how long it takes you to complete assignments, study, or otherwise prepare for your classes.
+Once you have a sufficient amount, you may have a better idea of how much time you need to allocate to each class.
+Be sure to track your time spent on social media, as it can often consume more time than expected.

 Getty